mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 #excerpt: "data science, US laws, natural language processing, tf-idf, and k-nearest neighbors."
 ---

-It's 100 degrees in the nation's capitol (and it feels like 114), so what else is there to do but drink beer, listen to Spotify's Discover Weekly, and write code?
-[Golden Monkey in hand](https://www.beeradvocate.com/beer/profile/345/1003/), I sat down on my couch and promptly watched the Olympics for three hours with my roommates.

-Eventually, I got to work.
+Hello, World!

-Since I'm doing some natural language processing at work, I figured I might as well write a post about NLP in Python.
-Inspired by the view of The Capitol from my apartment's window, I decided to use US laws for this post.
+Since I'm doing some natural language processing at work, I figured I might as well write my first blog post about NLP in Python.
+Inspired by the view of The Capitol from my apartment's window (and fueled by Spotify and a couple of [Golden Monkeys](https://www.beeradvocate.com/beer/profile/345/1003/)), I decided to use US laws for this post.
 Unfortuantely, I couldn't find a repository with the text of every US law, so I decided to create one myself by scraping laws from [www.congress.gov](https://www.congress.gov).